Your safety and wellbeing is very important to us, and we have a range of trained staff who are here to support you.

 Safety and wellbeing

 Your safety and wellbeing is very important to us, and we have a range of trained staff who are here to support you.
-Residents have access to out of hours support in the form of helpdesk/resident assistants/on-site security.
-Campus security are also available 24 hours a day, seven days a week to provide a safe and secure living environment.
+Depending on the hall, residents have access to out of hours support in the form of helpdesk/resident assistants/on-site security.
+Campus security is also available 24 hours a day, seven days a week to provide a safe and secure living environment.

 We also have a sector-leading residence life team who offer pastoral support and facilitate regular student-led social activities that help create a sense of community among residents.

 To ensure round the clock support for students, our Campus Support Officers (CSO) provide friendly, out-of-hours support.
 They will be your first point of call for absolutely anything seven days a week.

 Whether stressing over an essay, concerned about a friend, or just having “one of those days”, you will be welcome to drop by and see them.
 The CSOs are always up for a chat and a cuppa regardless.
 Your CSOs are based in the Loring Management Centre and can be contacted daily from 6pm to 6am and all day on weekends.